bitcoin/bitcoin/doc/tor.md

 The first step is running Bitcoin behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

-	-socks=5        SOCKS5 supports connecting-to-hostname, which can be used instead of doing a (leaking) local DNS lookup.
-SOCKS5 is the default, but SOCKS4 does not support this.
-(SOCKS4a does, but isn't implemented).

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy server will be used to try to reach .onion addresses as well.